freem/freemlib-neogeo/README.md

 freemlib for Neo-Geo
 ====================
 The freemlib for Neo-Geo is a set of functions and tools for those who want to develop for the system in assembly language.
-The functions could also be adapted into a library for use with C, but I do not plan on doing so myself until the library is better developed.
+Adapting the functions into a library for use with C is planned, but I won't be doing so myself until the codebase is better developed and battle tested.

 Status
 ------
 The primary goal right now is to get the library coded, as well as provide examples that use the library.
 Overall, the tasks can be broken down as follows:

-(All percentage completions are estimates as of 2014/10/19.
+(All percentage completions are estimates as of 2015/01/28.
 No project is ever truly finished. :wink:)

 ### Library ###
 These elements form the core of the freemlib for Neo-Geo.